Emerald, Victoria: Sport and recreation

 The town has an Australian Rules football team competing in the Yarra Valley Mountain District Football League and a basketball team competing in the Knox Amateur Basketball Association.

 Emerald also consists of a tennis club and a netball club.

 Emerald is also home to Kreationz Cheerleading and Dance School where the local children and young adults compete statewide and nationally.
 Kreationz also perform for the locals at local fates, markets and events.

-'Emerald City School of Dance' have dance classes for children and adults.
-Classes are held at the Emerald Community House.

 Emerald Cricket Club celebrated its 125-year anniversary in 2018.

-Retailers in Emerald

-Emerald has many retailers consisting of small specialty shops such as Gingers Hairdressing, Tinkars Corner, Wild Things Florists and Resale Therapy as well as a Ritchies IGA supermarket and Woolworths supermarket and local take-aways such as The Chookery, Captains of Emerald Fish and Chips and Emerald Thai.

 Media

 Local media

 Emerald receives standard Melbourne Television and radio broadcasts.
 However Emerald also has its own local radio station 3MDR, located in the Emerald Hall.
-3MDR broadcasts are aimed at the Dandenong Ranges region with Volunteer staff and announcers.
+3MDR broadcasts are aimed at the Dandenong Ranges region with volunteer staff and announcers.

 The two local newspapers are the Ranges Trader Mail and the Free Press Leader.
 However neither paper is actually published in Emerald.

 The monthly Signpost magazine is also published in Emerald.